singuerinc/www/_projects/singuerinc-tomeito-app.md

 image_home: "singuerinc--tomeito-app"
 www: "https://tomeito-app.singuerinc.com/"
 more: "https://blog.singuerinc.com/app/macos/vuejs/electron/2017/05/09/introducing-tomeito/"
-excerpt: "Tomeito is a minimalist app for macOS and web, applying the Pomodoro Technique.
-Powered by Electron, node, Vue.js, and Vuex, it offers a sleek interface for efficient time management and heightened productivity."
+excerpt: Tomeito is a minimalist app for macOS and web, applying the Pomodoro Technique.
+Powered by Electron, node, Vue.js, and Vuex, it offers a sleek interface for efficient time management and heightened productivity.
 ---

 Tomeito: Simple, elegant, tasty.